bdzevel/anonachat/README.md

 An anonymous chat application application written in JavaScript, for practice.

 * Node.js is the back end
+* Engine.io with Primus used for web socket communication
+* ReactJS is the front end framework

 Authored by Boris Dzevel